Kuadrant/multicluster-gateway-controller/README.md

 # multicluster-gateway-controller

 ## Description:
-When deploying the multi cluster traffic controller using the make targets the following will be created:
+When deploying the multicluster gateway controller using the make targets, the following will be created:
 * Kind cluster(s)
 * Gateway API CRDs in the control plane cluster
 * Ingress controller
 * Cert manager
 * Webhook and webhook config
-* ARGO CD instance
+* ArgoCD instance
 * K8s Dashboard
-* Lets encrypt certs
+* LetsEncrypt certs